 An electromyogram (EMG) measures the electrical activity of muscles when at rest and when in use.
 Nerve conduction studies measure how well and how fast the nerves can send electrical signals.
 Nerve and muscle problems cause the muscles to react in ways that aren’t normal.
 If you have leg pain or numbness, these tests may help pinpoint which nerves are affected, and how much.
 These tests check how well your spinal nerves are working, and they also check the nerves in your arms and legs.

 Video Electronystagmography (VENG)

 We use the Video electronystagmography (VENG) test to evaluate the balance function of the inner ear.
 This test helps our neurologists to discover the cause of dizziness and/or other problems.
 This is a pain-free procedure that uses an infrared camera.
-Though side effects are rare, you may feel dizzy temporarily after the test.
+Though side effects are rare, you may temporarily feel dizzy after the test.

 Occipital nerve block

-An occipital nerve block is a minimally invasive procedure available to patients with headaches associated with the occipital nerve.
+An occipital nerve block is a minimally invasive procedure for patients with headaches associated with the occipital nerve.
 This type of headache typically manifests as pain that starts at the back of the head near the neck, and radiates outward throughout the skull.
-An occipital nerve block inhibits or blocks the disproportionate or chronic signals that are sent to the brain, processed and perceived as headache pain.
+An occipital nerve block inhibits or blocks the disproportionate or chronic signals sent to the brain, processed and perceived as headache pain.
 Depending on the response of the individual patient, occipital nerve blocks may result in pain relief lasting up to several months.